amolagudum/ec2demojenkins/README.md

 # ec2demojenkins
-Integration of terraform and jenkins
+scripted pipeline with Integration of terraform and jenkins